LBD.Project questions & answers

 Every year we raise fundraise for a different organization, although to simplify choice and create a collective project goal, we choose a featured organization.
-The organization for 2018 is TBA shortly.
+The organization for 2019 will be announced shortly.

 We also love local organizations and want to support them.
 If you have a non-profit you want to fundraise for and our team believes that NGO's financials are in order, we will happily add them to year's project so you can fundraise for your local anti-trafficking org.

-In general, our goal is to raise funds for the abolitionist movement, and considering, sometimes have people who choose to give elsewhere.
-If you or someone donating because of your LBD.Project feels this week, we encourage you to make your own Crowdrise fundraising page that we can link to or you can just let us know how much to add to our collective yearly total.
+Ultimately, our goal is to raise funds for the abolitionist movement.
+Sometimes we have participants who choose to separately fundraise for a human trafficking org.
+If this is you, then we encourage you to make your own Crowdrise fundraising page that we can link to, or you can just let us know how much to add to our collective yearly total.

 Should I make my own fundraising page?

 We use Crowdrise to keep track of our fundraising.
 You have the option to use our general page to fundraise through, or you can create your own personal page on Crowdrise.
 The benefit of making your own linking page is that it keeps track of your own earnings separately, if you like to keep track of that.
 Also, it lets you know who is donating so you can thank them.
 On the other hand, that requires a bit more work to set it up and isn't necessary.